This post is part 3 of a series describing the four key types of tools that I recommended to caregivers at a retreat earlier this summer:

 Why caregivers should keep copies of medical results & key health information

-[Related post with more details: How to Use a Personal Health Record to Improve a Senior’s Healthcare]
+[Related post with more details: How to Use a Personal Health Record to Improve an Aging Adult’s Healthcare]

 Information is power and flexibility.
 When caregivers keep copies of medical results and key information, it’s easier to: